-Qualification: Tech Award in Constructing the
+Qualification: Level 1/2 Award in Constructing the Built Environment

-Built Environment

-Exam Board: WJEC
+Exam Board: WJEC Eduqas

 This hands on and very practical based qualification is a new course designed to offer learners the opportunity to learn about the world of construction.
-The qualification is based around 'plan, do review' concept of learning and will allow learners the opportunity to learn and develop a wide range of construction based skills including joinery, decorating and plumbing.
+The qualification will allow learners the opportunity to learn and develop a wide range of construction based skills including joinery, carpentry, bricklaying, tiling, painting and decorating and plumbing.
+The practical tasks are underpinned by a range of theory assignments that cover areas such as Health and Safety, Construction Management and Financing a construction project.